dhleong/vtolvr-handbook/doc/en/Tactics/Defensive/Avoiding Missiles.md

 When you get the "missile launched" notification, the things you need to pay attention to are:

-1. The orange "MISSLE" warning light
+1. The orange "MISSILE" warning light
 1. "Fox Two" or "Fox Three" calls on the radio (if flying with wingmen)

-"MISSLE" | "Fox" | Situation
+"MISSILE" | "Fox" | Situation
 :-:|:-:|:-
 *no* | "Fox Two" | *Probably*, an ally has launched an IR missile Yes  | *none* | You've been targetted by an active radar-guided missile